confluentinc/commercial-workshops/Confluent-GCP-Builder-Lab/README.md

 ## **Objective**

-In this hands-on lab, participants will learn and explore how to leverage Confluent Cloud, powered by Kora Engine, to build a real-time streaming analytics use case and activate the power of data with Google Cloud services such as BigQuery, AutoML, Data Studio etc.
+In this hands-on lab, participants will learn and explore how to leverage Confluent Cloud, powered by Kora Engine, to build a real-time streaming analytics use case and activate the power of data with Google Cloud services such as BigQuery, AutoML, Looker Studio etc.

 During the session, we will explore:
 - The common challenges of Apache Kafka Deployments